Balage/Big-Red-Button/README.md

 - It should finish in a few seconds, and then done.

 ## Changing keys
-The Keyboard class specifies separate function calls for page 0x01 and page 0x07 keys.
+The `Keyboard` class specifies separate function calls for **page 0x01** and **page 0x07** keys.
-Constants for the most common key codes, and modifier keys are defined in `VbsKeyboard.h`.
+Constants for the most common key codes and modifier keys are defined in `VbsKeyboard.h`.

 ### Page 0x07 key calls (regular keys)
 ``` c++
 Keyboard.PressKey(uint8_t key, uint8_t modifier = MOD_NONE)
 ```
 Issues a key press and then immediately a release for the specified `key`.
-One or multiple `modifier`-s can specified to be pressed with the key, like Ctrl, Alt, Shift or GUI (Window key).
+One or multiple `modifier`-s can be specified to be pressed along with the key, like Ctrl, Alt, Shift or GUI (Window key).

 ``` c++
 Keyboard.HoldKey(uint8_t key, uint8_t modifier = MOD_NONE)
 ```
-Same as `PressKey()`, except the key remains pressed until `ReleaseKey()` is called.
+Same as `PressKey()`, except the key and modifiers remains pressed until `ReleaseKey()` is called.

 ``` c++
 Keyboard.ReleaseKey()
 ```
-Release all currently pressed (page 0x07) keys.
+Releases all currently pressed (page 0x07) keys.

 ### Page 0x01 key calls (system and media keys)
 ``` c++